elemental/elemental-web/source/doc-dev/blas_like/level1/AxpyTrapezoid.rst

 Performs the trapezoidal portion of an axpy :math:`Y := \alpha X + Y`;
 the trapezoid is defined by the ``uplo`` and ``offset`` parameters, where ``offset`` determines which sub or superdiagonal to use as the cutoff for the upper or lower-trapezoidal portion of the update.
+Elemental uses the same convention as MATLAB and Octave for labeling the diagonals: an offset of zero corresponds to the main diagonal and will produce a triangular matrix, and an offset of :math:`1` corresponds to the superdiagonal which, combined with ``uplo=LOWER``, would produce a lower-Hessenberg matrix.

 C++ API
 -------